cloudlinux/imunify360-documentation/docs/dashboard/README.md

 </div>

-<span class="notranslate">Ignore List</span> tab contains the list of files that are excluded from <span class="notranslate">Malware Scanner</span> scanning.
-Go to the <span class="notranslate">Imunify360 → Malware Scanner → Ignore List</span> tab.
-Here, there is a table with a list of files within all domains.
+<span class="notranslate">Ignore List</span> tab contains the list of files and directories that are excluded from <span class="notranslate">Malware Scanner</span> scanning.
+Go to the <span class="notranslate">Imunify360 → Malware Scanner → Ignore List</span> tab to see the table with a list of folders and files within all domains.

 ![](/images/malwarescanner_ignorelist.png)